 Sleep researchers have identified different stages of sleep that we and our babies need to restore, grow, rest and learn.

 When we go to sleep we spend roughly the first two hours in deep sleep.

 Deep sleep is restorative sleep and is a ‘slow wave’ sleep and our brains are resting at this time, i.e. not actively processing.

 However, some people are still able to get up and walk around during deep sleep – this is sleepwalking, and this is when children may be having things like night terrors or sleep walking, can happen at that point of the night.

 Night terrors are not bad dreams as dreaming only happens during REM sleep.
 Night terrors are due to physiological changes during sleep such as slowing heart rate, reducing blood pressure and decreasing body temperature.

-We then spend the majority of our night, in a mid level sleep, but then every now the brain moves into REM sleep cycle.
+We then spend the majority of our night, in a mid-level sleep, but then every now and again the brain moves into REM sleep cycle.